Visiting CREW? For directions and information about the CREW Trails, click here.

 - and a beautiful space for public recreation

 The CREW Trails are perfect places to visit all year round.
 Each season brings dramatic changes to the plants and animals due to variations in water levels.
 Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring, the graceful swallow-tailed kites in summer, and the dramatic red maples turn red in the winter.

 The CREW Land & Water Trust provides guided walks for the public, environmental education programs for all ages (PreK through adult), special events for members, teacher workshops, and presentations to community groups.
-We love to share the CREW story and help others understand the importance of protecting places like CREW.
+We love to share the CREW story and help others understand the importance of protecting places like the CREW lands.

 Also take a look at this great Prezi about CREW created by FGCU students for a civic engagement project…